The-Developer-Nate/sys02m/README.md

 # sys02m
-a system modification for Picotron, stays modded after reboots. has (some) protection against persistent malware.
+a system modification for Picotron, stays modded after reboots.<br>
+has (some) protection against persistent malware.